exercism/website-copy/analyzer-comments/elixir/solution/debug_functions.md

 # debug functions

-`IO.inspect` is very useful as a debugging tool during development, but don't forget to remove it before finalizing your solution.
+Both `IO.inspect` and `Kernel.dbg` are very useful debugging tools, but don't forget to remove them before finalizing your solution.